You are successfully registered

 In most cases, international students must demonstrate their English language proficiency prior to being accepted on a course.

-English language requirements vary between courses, but typically range between an overall IELTS score of 6.0 – 7.0, or an equivalent qualification.
+English language requirements vary between courses, but typically range between an overall IELTS (Academic) score of 6.0 – 7.0, or an equivalent qualification.

 Get in touch, if you're not sure that you have the right experience or qualifications.